 While most students conduct themselves in an appropriate manner, there are those who insist upon disobeying the established rules.
-Those individuals can expect to receive the following punishments at the discretion of the Principal:
+Those individuals can expect to receive the following consequences at the discretion of the Principal:

 - a.
 Principal/student conference

 - b.
 Parent/Principal/Student conference

 - c.
-After-school detention
+Additional consequences at the discretion of the Principal

 - d.
 Suspension

 - e.
 Expulsion